Notable Streets and County Highways in Lauderdale County, Mississippi

 T.K.
 Culpepper Road

-Location: MS 496 east to the Alabama line.
+Location: Eastern part of the county, from MS 496 eastward to the Alabama line.

 22nd Ave Heights/Causeyville Road

-Federal-Aid Number: 9446 (22nd Ave/MS 145 to Meridian East Urban Boundary), 454 (Meridian East Urban Boundary to Causeyville; continues east to Shannon Rd)
+• 454 (Meridian East Urban Boundary to Causeyville, number continues east to Shannon Rd)

 Notes: This road, along with MS 19, is an important route connecting Meridian with the southeastern part of Lauderdale County.
 Causeyville Road was built as a WPA project back during the 1930s, and as such is rather narrow, hilly, and very curvy, as secondary roads built back then tended to follow the contours of the land a great deal.
 In particular is one very nasty hairpin curve at Aycock Road in which Causeyville road does about a 120 degree turn.